marcusgia2505/classEx_doc/docs/Programming.rst

 	**Arguments** are:

 	-  :php:`varname` the variable name (mandatory).
 The function can retrieve subjects variables which were saved before or which were decision inputs.
-	-  :php:`$round` the round from which the variable should be retrieved.
+	-  :php:`$roundselected` the round from which the variable should be retrieved.
 	-  :php:`$partnerRole` the role of the partner can be specified.
 E.g. in a group of 3 participants (role 1, role 2 and role 3), it is necessary to specify from which partner to take the variable from.
 	-  :php:`$no_decision` can be used to provide random values in case no decision was made.